Cootehill Celtic GAA: History

 The club was founded in 1894 by a number of emigrants who returned from Scotland to their home town of Cootehill upon their retirement.
-They named the club Cootehill Celtic after Glasgow Celtic FC which had been formed by a Marist priest from County Mayo called Brother Walfrid in 1888.
+They named the club Cootehill Celtic after Glasgow Celtic FC which had been formed by a Marist priest from Ballymote, County Sligo called Brother Walfrid in 1888.
 Both clubs wear the same colours and fly the tricolour at home games.

 Kit

 Traditionally Cootehill Celtic have always worn green and white hooped jerseys.